- Volunteer Centers

 Over the past decades, we have seen volunteering grow into a global phenomenon with millions of individuals coming from various backgrounds willing to commit their time and abilities to improve the communities they live in.
 Despite the sudden surge in the number of people getting involved, volunteering does not happen spontaneously.
 Building a deep sense of camaraderie and unity while creating the appropriate environment to offer meaningful community service opportunities takes time and needs people and organizations or structures committed to making volunteering happen as well as sustaining it.

-When referring to a national volunteer center, IAVE focuses on those organizations or structures that display the following primary functions:
+When referring to a national/regional volunteer center, IAVE focuses on those organizations or structures that display the following primary functions:

-IAVE is committed to working in close partnership with national volunteer centers to grow their capacity, increase their impact and build their visibility and recognized value.
-Click below to find out more about IAVE’s lines of work focusing on national volunteer centers.
+IAVE is committed to working in close partnership with national/regional volunteer centers to grow their capacity, increase their impact and build their visibility and recognized value.
+Click below to find out more about IAVE’s lines of work focusing on national/regional volunteer centers.

 We identify and communicate with National/Regional Volunteer Centers around the globe.

 You can communicate online with peers from your own field of activity – leaders of National Volunteer Centers.